 • 9.
 List of all types of generated production and consumption waste.

 • 10.
-Contracts for the delivery of all types of production and consumption waste for the current and next year, licenses of organizations that receive waste, reporting documents (waybills, acts, invoices) for the delivery of waste.
+Agreements for the delivery of all types of production and consumption waste for the current and next year, licenses of organizations receiving waste, reporting documents (waybills, acts, invoices) for the delivery of waste.

 • 11.
-Qualification certificate of environmental education responsible for the environment at the enterprise.
+Qualification certificate of environmental education of the person responsible for the environment at the enterprise.

 • 12.
 Previous draft waste limits (if any).